samuelmullin/max31865/README.md

 ## Usage

 Start the server, passing in any required config.
 The will allow for one-shot conversions using Spidev0.0 on a raspberry pi with a PT100 connected with either 2 or 4 wires.
+For more information on configuration options, please see the [Server module](`Max31865.Server`).

 ```elixir
   def application do